seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 # Explain your SELENUIM test case design process

+We chose 8 functionalities (2 per member) from the BestBuy.ca/en-ca website

+Best Buy:

+Search: this was tested by using and valid search item and an invalid search item to see if we could achieve the expected results

+Sort By: this was tested by searching a valid item, then creating test cases to see if each sort option achieved the expected results

 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data